Skip to main content

 – Cove Boat Ramp.
 Ramp with adjacent swim and fishing areas on Badin Lake, plus access to Badin Lake Trail and vault toilets.
 (910) 576-6391.

 – Holt’s Picnic Area.
-Fishing on Badin Lake, picnicking and vault toilets.
-(910) 576-6391.
+Picnic tables and fire grates on Badin Lake.
+Fishing, vault toilets.

 – Birkhead Mountains Wilderness Area.
 The 5,160 acres at the northern end of the Uwharrie Mountains have designated hiking trails (horses and vehicles are not allowed), and are available for primitive camping and hunting.